ThinkDataEd/student/docs/unit1/lesson15.md

     Learning to examine other analyses is an important part of statistical thinking.

 ###**Lesson**
-1. Take a look at the *Time-Use Campaign Guidelines* (found through the link after this lesson), particularly the big questions, to get familiar with the next campaign.
+1. Take a look at the *Time-Use Campaign Guidelines* particularly the big questions, to get familiar with the next campaign.
+The link to the Campaign Guidelines can be found underneath the Lesson 15 link on the left side of this page.

 2. <strong style="color: red;"> What are some predictions you might make based on the big questions in the *Time-Use Campaign Guidelines*? </strong>